-In addition to Form 502, the return must include Schedule(s) VK-1 or VK-1 Consolidated indicating the owner's share of income and Virginia modifications and credits for each owner.
+In addition to Form 502, the return must include Schedule(s) VK-1 or VK-1 Consolidated, and Schedule(s) SVK-1, if applicable, indicating the owner's share of income and Virginia modifications and credits for each owner.
 Also, Schedule 502ADJ and Schedule 502A, are usually required.
 To claim certain tax credits, specific documentation must be enclosed with the return.
 See the Schedule 502ADJ, Section C - Virginia Tax Credits section of these instructions for more information.
-If an entry is made on Section C, Line 1 of Form 502ADJ for state income tax paid, a supporting schedule must be enclosed.
-If the PTE and the qualifying nonresident owners elect, a composite return, Form 765, Virginia Unified Nonresident Income Tax Return may also be filed.
+If an entry is made on Section C, Part I, Line 1 of Schedule 502ADJ for state income tax paid, a supporting schedule must be enclosed.
+If the PTE and the qualifying nonresident owners elect, a composite return, Form 765, Virginia Unified Nonresident Individual Income Tax Return (Composite Return), may also be filed.
 This is a separate return and should not be included with Form 502.

 A copy of the PTE's federal return of income, as filed with the IRS, is required to be enclosed with the Virginia return.
-The required enclosure includes the federal Form 1120S, Form 1065, or Form 1065B, with Schedule K. Do not include federal Schedule K-1 because it is not required.
-If the federal return is so voluminous that it is impractical to include a complete copy with the Virginia return, enclose the Form 1120S, Form 1065B, or Form 1065B along with the Schedule K, and a statement that the complete return will be made available upon request.
+The required enclosure includes the federal Form 1120-S or Form 1065 with Schedule K. Do not include federal Schedule K-1 because it is not required.
+Do not submit Schedules

+K-2 and K-3 with the Virginia return, however, they must be made available upon request.
+If the federal return is so voluminous that it is impractical to include a complete copy with the Virginia return, enclose the Form 1120-S or Form 1065 along with the Schedule K, and a statement that the complete return will be made available upon request.